VictorZhangAI/Lecture-Handouts/README.md

 ## Description

 This repo contains archives of handouts for HITWH Hi-Tech Computer Club Lectures.
-Written in Markdown, generate pdf by <a href="https://github.com/jgm/pandoc">pandoc</a>.
+Written in Markdown, generate pdf by <a gref="https://marketplace.visualstudio.com/items?itemName=Deadpoulpe.custom-md-pdf">CUSTOM MD PDF</a> vscode plugin.
-Feel free to fork and pull request to this repo.
+Feel free to fork this repo or use the handouts in YOUR club's open semester.
 Post issues in official QQ group: (TODO)

 ## Main Topics
 Spring 2025: